 For teams of 6 or fewer people, 60 minutes is often sufficient to conduct a Retrospective.
 If your team is larger, you may want to give yourself 90 minutes.

-Just like beginning an Action Meeting, the Retrospective meeting begins with a quick Check-in Round (see here for more detailed information)
+Just like beginning an Action Meeting, the Retrospective meeting begins with a quick Icebreaker Round (see here for more detailed information)

 Why it’s important: to signal a clear start to the meeting, prime introverts to be vocal, and give everyone a chance to gather a sense of each other’s emotional weather